Glynn County, Brunswick and the Golden Isles of Georgia

 In 1963, black students attended white schools under freedom of choice provisions.
 Brunswick High School was constructed in 1965.
 The Board of Education implemented a plan for a unitary school system in 1970 and in 1975 reorganized the system to a 5-3-4 plan.

-Today, the Glynn County School System consists of 10 elementary schools, three middle schools, two high schools, the Golden Isles Career Academy, the Performance Learning Center, the Risley Early College Academy, the FACES prekindergarten center, and several other programs to meet the needs of all students in Glynn County.
+Today, the Glynn County School System consists of 10 elementary schools, four middle schools, two high schools, the Golden Isles College & Career Academy, the Glynn Learning Center, FACES Prekindergarten Center, Leaps & Bounds, and several other programs to meet the needs of all students in Glynn County.

 Tourism accounts for a large portion of our industry, directly and indirectly.
 We have substantial technology-based businesses, manufacturing is a major factor and we have a strong retail market.
 In both variety and size, the businesses that make up our community are a healthy mix, from the manufacturing giant to the Mom-and-Pop cafe.
 They range across the county from the massive developments at Exit 38 to the industrial parks at Glynco to the ports at the western edge.
 One sector with enormous potential for increasing its impact on Glynn County is the ports system.